ayrt-n/odin-ruby-projects/oop-basics/mastermind/README.md

 Focus was given to trying to start to write more fundamentally solid programs (e.g., Don't repeat yourself, Modular, Single-responsibility principle).

-While part of the OOP section, a number of other basic Ruby building blocks used (e.g., working with arrays, custom methods, etc.)
+While part of the OOP section, a number of other basic Ruby building blocks used (e.g., working with arrays, custom methods, iteration, etc.)

+Had to write several custom array methods to be used for the computer to be able to crack the code.
+The basic strategy for the computer was to compare it's most recent guess to an array of all possible combinations and to use the feedback to remove all possible combinations which would not have been possible (given the feedback).

 ## Potential Next Steps